 ERIC FINE: Russia and the sanctions on the Russian economy comprise the biggest risks facing the EM market, in my opinion, as well as the biggest risks facing broader markets.
 How do I draw this conclusion?
 Number one: the Russian economy entered the current crisis when it was already in bad shape.
-It was saddled with high inflation and low growth; to a large extent, the country's just a gas station.
-It's very dependent on one product that is central to the economy.
+It was saddled with high inflation and low growth.
+It's very dependent on one product – gas – that is central to the economy.
 Russia went into the crisis in bad shape but the one good thing you could say about Russia at the time was that the balance of payments accounts were strong.
 There was a current account surplus and financing was fine, meaning dollars were generally going in.
 Now you can't say that with the sanctions in place.
-Russia has a hundred billion dollars of total debt--mostly corporate debt--coming due each year and only $500 billion in reserves that are likely to be used for other things.
+Russia has a hundred billion dollars of total debt – mostly corporate debt – coming due each year and only $500 billion in reserves that are likely to be used for other things.
 Consequently this is a very serious risk.
 The one good thing you could say about Russia’s economic situation no longer holds true; the balanced payments account has also been rendered vulnerable by these sanctions.
 With toothless sanctions, such as the ones we've had up until a couple weeks ago, Russia hasn’t been able to issue debt.
 Now, however, the sanctions are growing teeth.

 Risk number two is that we have, from the beginning, failed to understand where this stops.
 Border-wise, there are no natural division lines inside Ukraine.
 Let's take it bigger.
 Whether it's Armenia, Latvia, Moldova, or even Hungary, if this crisis escalates, parallel crises could develop in a wider range of countries.
 Those are the two key risks that we see with respect to Russia.